BhanuKiranChaluvadi/refactoring/refactoringByMartinFowler/README.md

+As often the case with refactoring. the early stages were mostly driven by inderstanding what was going on.
+A common sequence is: Read the code, gain some insight, an use the refacting to move that insight from your head back into the code.
+The clearer code makes it easier to understand it, leading to deeper insights and a benificial ppositive feed back loop.

 <ul>
 <li> Move a field from one class on another.</li>
 <li> Pull some code out of the class to make it into its own method.</li>